linkedin/eyeglass/README.md

 eyeglass will automatically map `@import` calls containing angle brackets `<` and `>` into the corresponding node module directory.
 Because Sass uses a global namespace, it's recommended that you namespace-prefix any mixins you create in order to avoid collisions.

+In keeping with node's conventions, eyeglass modules can create an `index.scss` file in any folder instead of defining a file of the same name as a folder in order to be the main entry point for a sass module having submodules.

 # Writing an eyeglass module with Custom Functions
 node-sass allows you to register custom functions for advanced functionality.
 Eyeglass allows any node modules that are tagged with `eyeglass-module` to be automatically loaded into eyeglass.
 To tag your module as an eyeglass module, add the `eyeglass-module` keyword to your `package.json`